Zhang Yong (eunuch): Biography

-Upon his return to Beijing, Zhang was hailed as a national hero and personally welcomed by the Emperor at Dong'an Gate.
-He joined forces with the other six "Tigers" and on 13 September 1510, they accused Liu Jin of plotting against the Emperor.
-Despite the Emperor's initial reluctance to believe in Liu Jin's betrayal, he eventually succumbed to their persuasion.
-The following day, Liu Jin was transferred to Nanjing and his property was confiscated.
-When the Emperor saw the weapons and vast treasures that Liu had accumulated, he ordered his execution.
+Upon his return to Beijing, Zhang was hailed as a national hero.
+The Emperor personally welcomed him at Dong'an Gate and rewarded him with an increase of 48 dan of rice to his annual salary, 500 liang of silver, and 50 suits of silk.
+Zhang then joined forces with the other six Tigers excluding Liu Jin, and on 13 September 1510, they accused Liu of plotting against the Emperor.
+Despite the Emperor's initial reluctance to believe in Liu's betrayal, he eventually succumbed to their persuasion.
+The following day, Liu was transferred to Nanjing and his property was confiscated.
+The Emperor ordered Liu's execution upon seeing the weapons and vast treasures that he had accumulated.
 Zhang's own reputation soon came under scrutiny as he was accused of accepting bribes.
-As a result, he was stripped of all his ranks and titles.
+He was stripped of all his ranks and titles.

-In 1514, as relations with the Mongols on the northern border deteriorated, the Emperor once again promoted him.
+In 1514, as relations with the Mongols on the northern border deteriorated, the Emperor once again promoted Zhang.
 He was reinstated as the leader of the palace carpentry workshops and was also appointed as commander-in-chief in Datong and Xuanfu.
-Under Zhang's leadership, the Mongols were successfully pushed beyond the borders.
+Under Zhang's leadership, the Ming successfully pushed the Mongols beyond the borders.

-After the Zhengde Emperor's death in 1521, the new Jiajing Emperor stripped Zhang of his rank and transferred him to Nanjing.
+After the Zhengde Emperor's death in 1521, his successor, the Jiajing Emperor, stripped Zhang of his rank and transferred him to Nanjing.
+Owing to the support of Yang Yiqing, Zhang was recalled to Beijing in 1526.
+In 1527, at Yang's recommendation, the Jiajing Emperor restored him to office as director of the palace carpentry workshops and placed him in charge of the military training corps.
+Finding the military in decline, Zhang proposed reforms to revitalize the imperial forces, but died on 8 February 1529 before any of them could be implemented.